tbar317/GRRAgentDeployer/README.md

-# DeployGRRAgent
+# GRRAgentDeployer

-Invoke-DeployGRRAgent.ps1 is PowerShell script to deploy Google Rapid Response (GRR) agents in a Windows environment.
+Invoke-GRRAgentDeployer.ps1 is PowerShell script to deploy Google Rapid Response (GRR) agents in a Windows environment.
 The goal of this project is to quickly deploy GRR agents across your network prior to or during an Incident Response.

 # Getting Started